 - Over 400 peer-reviewed publications (current H Index 62) and co-authored the EBM toolkit and Statistics Toolkit (BMJ-Blackwell’s) and, developed the EvidenceLive conference, now in its 10th year.

 - Expertise in conducting systematic reviews having Published 91 SRs, and authored the Tamiflu systematic reviews.

 - Extensive experience in both print and broadcast media.
 He is a regular contributor to BBC Radio 4's Inside Health series, the BMJ Talk Evidence Podcast and regularly podcasts his talks on iTunes to download

-- An active Twitter account (@carlheneghan), Blogs at CEBM and does a regular podcast 'Talk Evidence' at the BMJ
+- An active Twitter account @carlheneghan, Blogs at CEBM and does a regular monthly BM podcast 'Talk Evidence'

 Conflicts of interest and payments:

 Carl has received expenses and fees for his media work (including payments from BBC Radio 4 Inside Health).
 He has received expenses from the WHO, FDA, and holds grant funding from the NIHR, the NIHR School of Primary Care Research, The NIHR BRC Oxford and the WHO.
 He has received financial remuneration from an asbestos case and to date has given legal advice on mesh cases.
 He has also received income from the publication of a series of toolkit books published by Blackwells.
 On occasion, he receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours (contract with Oxford Health NHS Foundation Trust).
 He is Director of CEBM, which jointly runs the EvidenceLive Conference with the BMJ and the Overdiagnosis Conference with international partners, based on a non-profit making model.
 He is Editor in Chief of BMJ Evidence-Based Medicine and is an NIHR Senior Investigator.